I know, I know. This is something you never expected to read on my blog. But hear me out.

 I’ve only been on the antidepressants for a week, and it’s taking me some time to get used to it.
-I’ve had some spells of dizziness, and my mood has dipped on some days (due to the fact that my body is adjusting to the serotonin) and I’ve been dreaming some weird stuff.
+I’ve had some spells of dizziness, and my mood has dipped on some days (because my body is adjusting to the serotonin) and I’ve been dreaming some weird stuff.
 But I truly believe that in the long run I’ll be okay.
 I believe in the power of medicine, and I believe in myself.
-I’ve always been a really ambitious person, and for a while last year I let my sadness consume that part of me.
+I’ve always been an ambitious person, and for a while last year I let my sadness consume that part of me.
 But I am done with that.

 I also learnt something really important from three fellow bloggers; patience.